kntacooh/SugarSyncApiDocument-JapaneseTranslation/source/dev/using-api.md

 *fileToDownload* - The file to be downloaded to the current directory from the user's Magic Briefcase.
 *fileToUpload* - The file to be uploaded from the current directory to the Magic Briefcase.

-The app ID is the one assigned by SugarSync to your app when you created the app using the [Developer Console]().
+The app ID is the one assigned by SugarSync to your app when you created the app using the [*:::Developer Console:::*](https://www.sugarsync.com/developer/account).
 The access key ID and private access key are the pair of keys you received when you signed up as a developer with SugarSync, or they are an additional key-pair that you created using the Developer Console.
 Note that it's good practice to obtain a different access key ID-private access key pair for each application you develop for use with SugarSync.

 Here are some examples that demonstrate how to run the application from the command line.
 Note that the username, password, app ID, access key ID, and private access key shown in the examples are only illustrative.
 Make sure to use the actual username and password of the pertinent user, the actual ID issued to your app, and the keys that you were issued.